igui-br/angular-rbac/README.md

 angular-rbac
 ============

-A simple version of RBAC for angular that can be easily integrated with any angular application and any backend.
+A simple version of RBAC for angular that can be easily integrated with any angular application and any ASP.Net MVC/WebAPI with Identity user management.
 This module consist from 2 parts: **$rbac** service and directive **allow**.

 Task of that module is quite simple - *request backend for permission(boolean) for AuthItem (any string).*